-Slide, whose books include Inside the Hollywood Fan Magazine, Incorrect Entertainment, and Wake Up at the Back There!
-It’s Jimmy Edwards, has agreed to answer a few questions about Arthur Askey (via email) for Alt Film Guide.
+Slide, whose books include Incorrect Entertainment, Inside the Hollywood Fan Magazine, Frank Lloyd: Master of Screen Melodrama, and a biography of gay British comedian Jimmy Edwards, has agreed to answer (via email) a few questions about Arthur Askey.
 See below.

 Arthur Askey q&a with biographer Anthony Slide

 First of all, how would you introduce Arthur Askey to 21st-century audiences/readers?

 How to introduce Arthur Askey to the 21st century?